Disappearance of Garrett Bardsley: Disappearance

-Search efforts
+Investigation and search efforts

 A massive search operation was launched within hours, coordinated by local law enforcement, volunteers, and trained search and rescue teams.
 Over 1,400 volunteers participated in the effort over several days.
 Helicopters, dogs, and thermal imaging were all employed to search the densely wooded and rugged terrain.

 Despite the scale of the operation, no trace of Garrett was ever found: no clothing, footprints, nor personal belongings.

 During the first couple of days of the search, a damp Nike sock, similar to the kind Garrett was wearing when he disappeared, was found balled up in a boulder field about half a mile from where Garrett was last seen.
-Later that day, a searcher claimed the sock as his own, thinking they must have dropped it there, but no further evidence suggested whether the sock belonged to Garrett or the searcher.
+Later that day, a searcher claimed the sock as his own, thinking he must have dropped it there, but no further evidence suggested whether the sock belonged to Garrett or the searcher.
 Despite this finding, no other items were ever found again and there was no evidence that he ever even reached his family's campsite.

 The search was hampered by difficult terrain and inconsistent weather, with rain and snow during the first few days after his disappearance.
 After several weeks, the formal search was scaled back, though Garrett’s parents and volunteers continued periodic efforts up to August 2005.

+In 2009, video evidence of a possible sighting of Bardsley in Elko, Nevada, was reviewed by Detective Ron Bridge of the Summit County Sheriff’s Office, who reported that "It’s not 100-percent clear, but the possibility of it being Garrett Bardsley is very, very slim.”

+In 2025, Bardsley's father stated, "We don't know what happened to Garrett.
+It's been 21 years, and we haven't found anything,” adding that "the wilderness ... is not a place that you should go by yourself."